open-telemetry/semantic-conventions/docs/sampling/README.md

 In the first two cases, where Randomness is explicitly encoded, the value is represented by exactly 14 hexadecimal digits.

-Implementations SHOULD NOT require trace flags to have the Trace Context Level 2 Random flag set, in case the Trace ID is used as the source of randomness.
+Sampler implementations SHOULD NOT require trace flags to have the Trace Context Level 2 Random flag set, in case the Trace ID is used as the source of randomness.
 Because the Random flag is not widely available at this time, and because the W3C Trace Context Level 2 specification